 What factors were present in the environment that contributed to the behavior?
 Did your dog jump on a guest when they walked in the door and squealed with excitement to see your dog?
 Did the smell of steak left out on the counter to thaw entice your dog to jump onto the counter to eat it?
 Did the visual of squirrels dancing in the front yard encourage your dog to jump all over the furniture?
 We can ask our guests to be calm when entering the home, put food out of our dog's reach, and draw the curtains to prevent the inappropriate behaviors from occurring.

 We can also change the consequences for the dog’s behavior.
-When our dog jumps on a guest, we can utilize negative punishment by having the guest ignore the dog until a more appropriate behavior is displayed.
+When our dog jumps on a guest, we can utilize negative punishment by having the guest ignore the dog until more appropriate behavior is displayed.
 We can also use positive reinforcement by delivering a treat or other reinforcer when the dog has all four feet on the ground.

-Teaching our dogs a strong repertoire of reinforceable behaviors will provide tools we need to manage the dogs in our lives.
+Teaching our dogs a strong repertoire of reinforceable behaviors will provide the tools we need to manage the dogs in our lives.
 While many pet owners are tempted to simply tell their dog no or punish unwanted behaviors this does nothing for teaching the dog what to do instead.
 Teaching replacement behaviors such as sit calmly for pets or to relax on your bed while you cook dinner will help give the dog more direction in those situations.

 When examining other problem behaviors it’s important to identify what the function of the behavior is.
 By understanding why the dog is doing the behavior we can provide better alternatives.
 For example, a pet owner looking for new chew toys may be doing so because their dog is exhibiting destructive chewing habits in the home.
 By asking a few questions we can determine if it is because the dog is teething, bored, or anxious.
 Each of these scenarios dictates a different solution.
 For the teething dog, providing a wide range of appropriate chew toys will help soothe irritated gums.
 For the bored dog, treat-dispensing toys that increase mental and physical exercise will provide more long-lasting enrichment.
 For the anxious dog, we would suggest working with a trainer and calming aids available in store.
 By understanding the function of the behavior we are better able to choose products for the dogs in our care.